ernie-h/eh-personal-v2/content/blog/reflection/oldlog.md

 ## Day 35: 31st July, 2018
 #### **Thoughts:**
 Finished most of assignment/styling.
 Seems to be working fine, especially save.
-Babe still incredibly angry at me :angry:
+N still incredibly angry at me :angry:
 Got to chill with Dchou and cool off.

 #### **Blockers:**